-Ren the space below for general safety observation member, more than 80% of all accidents are careful acts are observed, the situation should be careful. aused by personnel who
+Use the space below for general safety observations.
+Look for unsafe behaviors and note them here.
+Remember, more than 80% of all accidents are caused by personnel who practice unsafe acts.
+When unsafe acts are observed, the situation should be corrected immediately.

-A - M
+· · · · · · · · · · · · · · · · · · ·

-Administrative: Action O.K.
+0.14 Action

+A. Administrative: OSHA Poster conspicuously displayed. О.К.
 Needed Comments/Abatement/Date

-A. OSHA Poster conspicuously displayed. , , , , , , , , , , , , , , , , , , , ,

-В. OSHA recordkeeping requirements met. $\vdash$
+В. OSHA recordkeeping requirements met.

 C. Workers trained prior to new or unfamiliar tasks.

-Material Handling:

-A. Employees trained in proper lifting methods.
+A. Material Handling: Employees trained in proper lifting methods.

-В. Equipment provided for heavy or awkward loads.
+А. В. Equipment provided for heavy or awkward loads.

-C. Materials stored to prevent over-reaching.
+с.
+Materials stored to prevent over-reaching.

+•

 Housekeeping:

-A. Walkways clear of obstructions.
+Α. Walkways clear of obstructions.

 В. Employees clean up as they go.

 Floors:

-A. Walking and working surfaces kept clear.
+А. Walking and working surfaces kept clear.

-В. Spilled materials cleaned up immediately.
+в.
+Spilled materials cleaned up immediately.

-C. Holes in floor repaired or covered.
+С. Holes in floor repaired or covered.

-Machinery and Equipment:
+٨ Machinery and Equipment: Moving parts guarded.

-Δ Moving parts guarded
+Α. woving parts guardeu.